Student Advisory Committee for Public Safety

 Charge

-The JHU Student Advisory Committee for Public Safety will provide input and recommend strategies to enhance the university’s security policies, practices, and programs and serve as a forum to voice concerns about, and provide ideas for improving, security at JHU
+The JHU Student Advisory Committee for Public Safety will provide input and recommend strategies to enhance the university’s security policies, practices, and programs and serve as a forum to voice concerns about and provide ideas for improving security at JHU.

 The committee will advise the university in its ongoing efforts to:

-• Enhance the university’s current security program;
+• Enhance the university’s current public safety program;

-• Ensure transparency in security operations;
+• Advise on transparency in public safety operations;

 • Provide guidance on crime prevention, individual safety, and emergency preparedness messaging for students;

-• Incorporate student perspective in the development of a strategic plan for Johns Hopkins Public Safety.
+• Incorporate student perspective in the development of a strategic plan for Johns Hopkins Public Safety;

 • Enhance support and advocacy for victims of crime;